 If you purchase hospital cover, you may be eligible to receive a rebate from the Australian Government to help lower the cost of your hospital cover premium.
-The rebate, known as the Australian Government Private Health Insurance Rebate, is aged-based and income tested.
-The rebate is available for people with Medicare eligibility.
-If you have a Lifetime Health Cover loading, the rebate does not apply to the LHC loading portion of your premium.
-If you are eligible for the rebate, you can have the rebate automatically deducted off your premiums or claim it back at tax time.
+The rebate, known as the Australian Government Private Health Insurance Rebate (Rebate), is aged-based and income tested.
+The Rebate is available for people with Medicare eligibility.
+If you have a Lifetime Health Cover loading, the Rebate does not apply to the LHC loading portion of your premium.
+If you are eligible for the Rebate, you can have the Rebate automatically deducted off your premiums or claim it back at tax time.

 The Medicare Levy Surcharge (MLS) is levied on payers of Australian tax who do not have private hospital cover and who earn above a certain level of income.
 Currently, the income threshold is $90,000 for singles and $180,000 for couples and families.
 To be exempt from the surcharge, your hospital cover must be held with a registered health insurer such as nib health funds limited and must cover some or all of the fees and charges for a stay in hospital.